TylerHan1226/Riff-Harbor/README.md

     ```json
       {
-        "id": 1,
-        "user_id": 1,
-        "hasCheckedOut": false,
-        "Items": []
-        "createdAt": "2024-01-20 20:00:00",
-        "updatedAt": "2024-01-20 20:20:20",
+        "instrument_id": 5
       }
     ```

-* Error response: Only allows user to have one cart
+* Error response: Can only add the same item once with the "Add to cart" button (update quantity in the cart page)
-  * Status Code: 500
+  * Status Code: 400
   * Headers:
     * Content-Type: application/json
   * Body:

     ```json
       {
-        "message": "Please checkout or clear your previous cart"
+        "message": "Cannot Add to cart"
       }
     ```

-### Update the current order (already in the cart) in the order lists
+### Update the quantity of the order
 * Require Authentication: True
 * Request
   * Method: PUT
-  * URL: /api/orderLists/:orderList
+  * URL: /api/orders/:orderList/update
   * Body:
     ```json
       {
-        "instrument_id": 4,
-        "orderQuantity": 3
+        "quantity": 2
       }
     ```